Features

 12 Condos | 6 Floors

-While Joan Rivers moved to her Upper East Side apartment following the death of her husband, she wasn’t there alone: In an episode of Celebrity Ghost Stories, she shared the story of how she brought in a professional to help her deal with “Mrs. Spencer,” the ghost of a former resident thought to be a niece of J.P.
+Joan Rivers moved to her Upper East Side apartment following the death of her husband, but she wasn’t always there alone: In an episode of Celebrity Ghost Stories, she shared the story of how she brought in a professional to help her deal with “Mrs. Spencer,” the ghost of a former resident thought to be a niece of J.P.
 Morgan.
-Mrs. Spencer apparently messed with her electrical appliances; however, once she hung an old portrait of Mrs. Spencer in the building’s lobby, the haunting stopped.
-There has been no word of it since the apartment sold following Ms. Rivers' death, though.
+Mrs. Spencer apparently messed with her electrical appliances; however, once Ms. Rivers hung an old portrait of Mrs. Spencer in the building’s lobby, the haunting stopped.

 Architect: J.G.
 Glover | Built in 1851